ov-sa/DBify.library/README.md

 ## ━ Installation

-### BEFORE YOU CONSIDER THIS FRAMEWORK

-* You need to be self-starting and self-learning.
-* You need to know how to use Lua & Debug scripts.
-* You need to not ask the Developer\(s\) for support on how to run the clearly stated instructions in the Documentation.
-* You can approach on our [Discord Community](http://discord.gg/sVCnxPW) for further queries/reports.

 ### ━ How to get started?

 1. Head over to [DBify's Releases](https://github.com/ov-sa/DBify-Library/releases) and download the latest build.